cpaxton/grid_matlab/README.md

 ## Experiments

-You can then try a few different experiments.
+First run `learning_segments` to create the action models.
+Then you can then try a few different experiments.

 The one used for validation of the algorithm is:

 ```
+learning_segments
 levels
 ```